Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_xpro/same54_can_usb_bridge/readme.md

 ## Setup:
 - Connect a micro-USB cable to the DEBUG USB port of the SAME54 Xplained pro to power the board and for programming and debugging.
 - Connect another micro-USB cable to the Target USB port of the SAME54 Xplained pro board, this is for the USB Communication (USB CDC Virtual COM Port).
-- Connect the CAN lines CANL and CANH to the CAN network.
+- Connect the CAN lines CANL and CANH to a CAN node in the CAN network.

   <img src = "images/hardware_setup.png" width="443" height="483" align="middle">